By J. L. Starkey

 Jesse wasn’t getting any younger, and he had big plans.

 In spring of 1869, he began selling his Jackson County land.
 Maybe he was thinking of his grandparents as he outlined the terms of the sale, or maybe he just wanted to keep his family together.
-Regardless of his reasoning, Jesse made sure that his children wouldn’t find a better land price anywhere else in the world.
+Regardless of his reasons, Jesse made sure that his children wouldn’t find a better land price anywhere else in the world.

 “Well,” the children may have said, “you know dad.
 He always was happiest with all of us kids nearby.
 It’s all he ever wished for.”